 Armed with the latest market trends, HOPLA applies its experience in managed outsourcing to provide nothing but world-class services.
 Our pool of creative talent ensures that you meet your marketing needs even in the comfort of their living rooms.
-What’s even better is that these talents are paid at local prices, which is a clear advantage with distributed outsourcing.
+What’s even better is that these talents are paid at local prices, which is a clear advantage.

-HOPLA understands how outsourcing works.
+HOPLA understands how managing a remote team works.
 We take advantage of this knowledge to design solutions that address varying business concerns.
 If you want to learn more about how HOPLA builds global opportunities through distributed outsourcing, chat or email us today.
-Talk to us and elevate the way you work through the concept of outsourcing.
+Talk to us and elevate the way you work through this concept.